 Guided runbooks

-Great runbooks are executable: they turn ambiguity into clear steps, safe mitigations, and verification paths.
+Great runbooks are executable: first checks, safe mitigations, verification, and clear comms.
 DawnOps helps teams build and maintain runbooks that match how systems really fail.

 What makes a runbook usable in an incident.